 If you are interested, Foxhole is discounted on Steam until December 19th.

-Gideon’s Gaming is ad-free, if you want to help out, click the button below!
+If you want to help out, click the button below!
 You can also check out my reviews!
+Or just share my stuff around, that helps too and it’s free.